LaCatFly/LaCatFly.github.io/_pages/about.md

 Sections Arrangement
 ======
 Recent articles will be posted on the ['Post'](/year-archive/) tab above.
 A selection of previous publications (usually > 2 years) will be digitally stamped, that means those stamped will get a DOI number and I will not be able to change the document in any way.
-This protect the copy right and make them permenant.
+Such way the copy right is maintained and the publications are permenant.

 A Data-driven Space
 ======
 This is a website powered by Jekyll-based GitHub Pages.
 Github is a great place to share evidence supported ideas.
-With cloud data storage, flexible infrastructure and a large community, a number of complex tasks can be achieved effortlessly.
-A place certainly help me to tidy up some uncompleted works, something I would recommend to my friends.
+With cloud data storage, flexible infrastructure and a large community.
+A number of complex tasks can be achieved effortlessly.
+A place certainly helps me to tidy up some uncompleted works, something I would recommend to any of my friends.

 The Open Book Project
 ======
-With the IT infrastructure, I think it is probably the time to start the project.
-This is something I always want to do since campus life.
-Thinks the inspiration from DanQing Chen, who has correctly pointed out it is not a shame to not have accomplished the target.
-It is rather difficult to make a start.
-Although I have never met him in personal, he actually gives me the encouragement for being potentially under-achieved.
+Now with the correct IT infrastructure & skills in place, I think it is probably the right time to start the journey.
+It is something I always dreamed to do.
+Thinks for the inspiration with regard to DanQing Chen, who has correctly pointed out it is not a shame to not have accomplished the target, but rather difficult to make a start.
+The encouragement for being potentially under-achieved, is actually the point.